 Send a document that describes the nominee’s current research program, and the research planned during the period of the Award.
 The document should be a maximum of 6 pages including references and works cited.

 5. Recent paper and four abstracts

-Send a copy of a recent paper by the nominee, together with abstracts of four additional papers by the nominee.
+Send a copy of a recent paper by the nominee, together with abstracts of four additional papers.
 These may be either published or unpublished and authored or co-authored by the nominee.

 Submitted by Independent Referee